Manfred-crypto/algebra-chapter-0-solution/README.md

 The solution to Algebra : Chapter 0 by Paolo Aluffi.
 # When would this be updated?
 Till I finish the whole thing.
 Then I'll probably try to explain categaries using bus stops and routes!
+# Have you given up?
+No I haven't.
+Email me for a particular problem.